KristinaP09/KristinaP09/README.md

 - Some call me "a lucky person"—I call it creative problem-solving and resilience.
 - I do things my way.
 I don't listen to crowds or follow the misguidance of clowns.
 - As long as I breathe, I'm open to learning—curiosity is my default mode.
 - Want to connect?
-My contact information is in my [Resume](https://kristinap09.github.io/pdf/cv/index.html) and [CV](https://kristinap09.github.io/pdf/my_cv.pdf).
-Take a look and figure it out yourself.
+Reach me at kristinapestaria.sinaga@isti.cnr.ir or neuralglowai@gmail.com for collaboration opportunities.
 - AI makes me accidentally smart in many ways (and I embrace it).

 ---